Learn about this occupation – including typical duties, education required, salary and job outlook information, job boards and more.

 - Canadian Meat Council - members

-- Manitoba Beef Producers - industry links
+- Manitoba Beef Producers

 - Canadian Beef & Veal Producers - listing from Canadian Beef